cjtrowbridge/Countdown/README.md

 # Countdownr
-This is a simple drop-in progressive web component which does a countdown.
+This is a simple drop-in progressive web component which does a countdown to a specified date.